Ryan M. Pitts: Early life

-Pitts grew up in Mont Vernon, New Hampshire.
+Pitts lives in Nashua, New Hampshire, and grew up "all over New England", including Mont Vernon, New Hampshire.
 As a child, in kindergarten, Pitts wanted to join the army.
 In 2003, he graduated from Souhegan High School.

 Military service

 Pitts joined the United States Army in 2003 and attended One Station Unit Training at Fort Sill.
-After completing training Pitt was assigned to the 319th Field Artillery Regiment until 2005; afterwards he was assigned to the 503rd Infantry Regiment until 2009.
+After completing training Pitts was assigned to the 319th Field Artillery Regiment until 2005; afterwards he was assigned to the 503rd Infantry Regiment, 173rd Airborne Brigade, until 2009.
 During his time in the army, Pitt deployed twice to Afghanistan: in 2005 for 12 months, and in 2007 for 15 months.
+As part of the 503rd, Sergeant Pitts served as a Forward Observer.